twoelevenjay/react-rocket-boilerplate/README.md

 ---

+This is a fork from `https://github.com/jakemmarsh/react-rocket-boilerplate.git`.
+The main difference is I wanted to use Flux instead of Reflux.

 ### Getting up and running

-1. Clone this repo from `https://github.com/jakemmarsh/react-rocket-boilerplate.git`
+1. Clone this repo from `https://github.com/twoelevenjay/react-rocket-boilerplate.git`
 2. Run `npm install` from the root directory
 3. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
 4. Your browser will automatically be opened and directed to the browser-sync proxy address